danfmaia/hybrid-llm-classifier/README.md

 ---

 _Note: This project is under active development.
-Core functionality is implemented and tested, with additional features and optimizations in progress._
+Core functionality is implemented and tested, with performance optimizations in progress._